Google PageSpeed Insights

 Minify CSS

-• First, you need to remove white space, such as unnecessary space, tabs, and line breaks from your CSS code.
+• Remove unnecessary spaces, tabs, and line breaks from your CSS code.

-• Second, delete any comments in your CSS files.
+• Delete any comments in the CSS files.

 Reduce Server Response Times (TTFB)